Jahan08/-High-Throughput-Virtual-Screening-for-Hit-Finding-and-Evaluation/README.md

 # Module 1.3 The Benefits of Screening Ultra-Large Libraries Transcript (Schoichet paper: https://www.nature.com/articles/s41586-019-0917-9)

+* Expanding Chemical Space : Getting new medicines to patients faster is the ultimate goal for drug discovery teams.
+Yet chemical space is vast, and only a tiny fraction of the billions of potentially pharmacologically active molecules are available to screen physically.
+Structure-based docking can screen virtual libraries of great size and diversity, enabling us to select only the best-fitting molecules for synthesis and testing.
+While physical compound collections typically include less than 20 million compounds......Recent advances, for example the advent of DNA encoded libraries, have extended the scale of screening libraries to the trillions.
+The GDB-17 (https://gdb.unibe.ch/downloads/), the so-called “chemical universe database” , covers all molecules with up to 17 atoms that contain C, N, O, S, and halogen atoms.
+This database contains over 166 billion compounds

 # Module 4.1d
 In this section, for ligand-based virtual screening, we profiled and filtered ~2 million compound subset of the Enamine REAL library.  (pre-run)